cerebrl/forgerock-web-login-framework/src/routes/docs/homepage.md

 # ForgeRock Web Login Framework

-## WARNING: VAPORWARE
+## WARNING: ALPHA VERSION

-**This is a prototype of a development framework for generating a ForgeRock Login App for self-hosting or JavaScript Widget into an existing self-hosted SPA (React, Vue, Angular, etc.).
-This project is not officially supported and is not recommended for any product development.
+**This is a early preview (alpha) of a development framework for generating a JavaScript Widget into an existing self-hosted SPA (React, Vue, Angular, etc.).
+Eventually, this same framework will also generate a ForgeRock Login App for self-hosting.
+This project is not yet officially supported and is not recommended for any project development.
 If you use this, you accept all the risks that come with completely unsupported software.**

 <Image>